 I’ve been a member of the Rare Breeds Trust of Australia for a number of years.
 I came on as a Director in 2023 to support the membership role.
 In addition to Membership Coordinator, I now also coordinate the Breeder Directories, edit the Trust Newsletters, handle the Poultry Species Coordinator role, and support the management and maintenance of the Trust website.

-I’ve always had an interest in sustainable living which interest became more practical when my partner and I moved to a remote Aboriginal community in Central Australia, living there for around 8 years.
+I’ve always had an interest in sustainable living.
+That interest became more practical when my partner and I moved to a remote Aboriginal community in Central Australia, living there for around 8 years.
+We worked for Warlpiri Media (aka PAW Media) an Aborginal owned radio, TV and documentary community organisation famed for the TV series Bush Mechanics.
 Daily access to fresh food was an issue with the nearest supermarket a 3 1/2 hour drive away via the Tanami Road, and so we set up vegetable gardens, kept chooks and built sturdy fences and enclosures given the multitude of camp dogs in the community.
 The chook breeds we had were any breeds that were acclimatised to the very hot and dry conditions of the Tanami desert area, as well as being good egg layers.
 I learned a lot about keeping chooks alive.

 I’m passionate about the need to preserve rare breed poultry as a sustainability and biodiversity action for the future.
-Embedded in that is a deep respect for the 19th and 20th century breeders who created the heritage poultry breeds we now have in Australia through talent, inspiration and commitment.
+Embedded in that is a deep respect for the 19th and 20th century breeders who created heritage poultry breeds through talent, inspiration and commitment.
 Plus my interest in history makes me appreciate the extent to which chickens (and other domestic livestock) are part and parcel of changes across historical eras One of my favourite books is Andrew Lawler's "How the Chicken Crossed the World: The Story of the Bird that Powers Civilisations".
 Its a great read.

 Ethical engagement with the natural world is important to me.
 Working with animals according to their physical, social and emotional needs is fundamental to the ways I think about my animal husbandry.